-- Because Target Field is located in downtown Minneapolis, there isn’t ample space for tailgating events.
-Tailgating usually occurs in the Warehouse district, an area that is still within eyesight of the stadium.
+Tailgating at Target Field is not permitted.
+Any tailgating usually occurs in the Warehouse district, an area that is still within eyesight of the stadium.

 - The city has dedicated the northeast portion of downtown as a tailgate-friendly zone.
 This portion travels north to south, from the Mississippi River to 6th street, and east to west from 11th Avenue to 4th Avenue.

 - All tailgating areas correspond to the same rules.
 Namely:

 - Food must be prepared on charcoal or propane grills